xlcnd/isbntools/README.md

   The main features can be implemented by a call to `isbndb.query` function!
   You can get an API key for the *isbndb.com service* [here](http://isbndb.com/api/v2/docs).

+* `OPENLQuery` a class that retrives and parses book metadata, using `openlibrary.org` (you only have to provide an ISBN).
+  The main features can be implemented by a call to `openl.query` function!

 * `Metadata` a class that structures, cleans and 'validates' records of metadata.
 His method `merge` allows to implement a simple merging procedure for records from different sources.
 The main features can be